 After graduating with his Bachelors of Arts in Psychology from Washington and Jefferson College in Washington, Pennsylvania, Mr. Grabowski; then completed his Master’s in Social Work with a concentration in children and youth and achieving a certificate in Employee Assistance and Labor Relations from the University Of Pittsburgh in Pittsburgh Pennsylvania.

 Mr. Grabowski has over 27 years of experience in behavioral health.
 He has held behavioral health positions at Starr Commonwealth Schools, InterCare Options, UPMC – Beaver Valley and held senior level positions with both Crossroads Counseling and Consulting Associates and Wesley Spectrum Services.
 In addition, he has ran his own successful private practice in McMurray, Pennsylvania since 2004.
-Fueled by his passion for excellence in all aspects of patient care, he began his career in hospital management as the Chief Operating Officer at Rolling Hills Hospital in Franklin, Tennessee before coming to The Meadows and Universal Community Behavioral Health in 2019.
+Fueled by his passion for excellence in all aspects of patient care, he began his career in hospital management as the Chief Operating Officer at Rolling Hills Hospital in Franklin, Tennessee before coming to The Meadows in 2019.

 Throughout his career, Mr. Grabowski has had the privilege to provide leadership, and impact quality care by supporting families and patients in mental health services.

 Dr. Roy earned his Bachelors of Medicine and Surgery from Draka University, Bangladesh and then completed his residency at the New York Medical College, Metropolitan Hospital serving as Chief Resident and distinct member of the House Staff Affairs Committee.
 Dr. Roy completed a specialization in Geriatric Psychiatry and completed a fellowship in research from Albert Einstein College of Medicine, New York.